 This section describes the functions that have been added to the C RTL.
 For VSI OpenVMS x86-64, they are included in the C RTL.

-For VSI OpenVMS Integrity and VSI OpenVMS Alpha systems, these functions are included in the RTL V3.0 kit.
+For VSI OpenVMS for Integrity and VSI OpenVMS for Alpha, these functions are included in the RTL V3.0 kit.

 A.2.8.1. freeifaddrs

 '''

 #include <ifaddrs.h>

 void freeifaddrs(struct ifaddrs ifp);

 '''